News & Trending Travel News

 For instance, the Marriott hotel chain lets all guests over age 62 reserve rooms at a discounted price.
 Groups like the New York Foundation for Senior Citizens help seniors access expensive Broadway tickets for under $100.

 Before you finalize travel plans, check if the amenities and services you schedule offer senior discounts.
-You can avoid throwing away money, and you could be surprised by how much you’ll save.
+This will help you avoid throwing away money, and you could be surprised by how much you’ll save.

 Bottom line